act-rules/act-rules.github.io/_rules/element-marked-decorative-has-empty-name-46ca7f.md

 ## Applicability

-The rule applies to any element for which all of the following are true:
+The rule applies to any element for which all the following are true:

 - the element is [embedded content][] in the HTML or SVG namespace; and
 - the element is not an `iframe` element; and